 Section 15 (Households’ financial position) discusses a crucial information gap – the absence of a proper longitudinal study of households’ financial behaviour.

 11.5 Information and education: Lastly, a government can help citizens understand the issues through information and education programmes.
 For private provision, these should cover both the saving (‘accumulation’) and spending (‘decumulation’) periods of individuals’ financial lives.
 The programmes can be part of a school-based curriculum, work-based initiatives and public campaigns.
-League tables of comparable investment performance data and ‘best buy’ consumer comparisons should be part of those.
+League tables of comparable investment performance dataand analysis of why the results were what they were also ‘best buy’ consumer comparisons should all be part of those.
 Citizens are more likely to believe information from a disinterested party, like the government, than from financial service providers.
 To build confidence, the government should openly review the retirement income framework on a regular basis, covering both public and private provision.
 Such reviews will depend on the data described in paragraph 11.3.
 We have more to say on the current review process in section 21 below.

 Section 20 (Information and education) below looks at aspects of this central-government role.